mahikosan/mahikosan/README.md

 - SEO Optimized resulting in hundreds of first page, top 1-5 results.

 ## [TeamBRG](https://www.teambrg.com)
-- Hybrid NextJS and WordPress site.
+- A hybrid website which uses both NextJS and WordPress.
 - Uses NextJS for more modern parts of the site with custom functionality (IE [GBFR Character Sigils List](https://teambrg.com/granblue-fantasy-relink/db/sigils/gbfr-character-sigils-list-guide)).
-- The NextJS half is built with React / NextJS, with various DB support (SQLite + MongoDB).
+- The NextJS half is built with React / NextJS, paired with MongoDB in the backend.
-- Both halves are run on one NON-Vercel self-hosted VPS (Digital Ocean).
+- Both halves are deployed on a single NON-Vercel self-hosted VPS (Digital Ocean).
 - SEO Optimized resulting in hundreds of first page, top 1-5 results.

 ## [FFXIVGuild](https://www.ffxivguild.com)